HackSouth/hacksouth.github.io/_posts/2020-12-10 Is that you Hack South? Is this me?.md

 With the lockdown there are a lot of people looking for jobs or advice and also many companies looking for suitable candidates.
 Head over to **[Role Assignment](https://discord.com/channels/687602309395382282/687692950272344069)** to get the correct corresponding Employment roles to gain access as this is Opt in.

+###### Diversity

+We as an industry have many struggles related to diversity.
+On Hack South are numbers are vastly slumped to 1 demographic, but we see that as nothing more than circumstance, but we do see the numbers.
+We want to encourage more Woman to come join in the fun.
+Stay at home mom that was always a geek?
+Come join us!
+Dev that is perhaps curious?
+Come join us!
+We have a decent mix of colours which is great and we look forward to welcoming more people and varying colours, beliefs and backgrounds, except if you are not good people.

+###### Education Zone

+We have slowly but surely built up a decent hacker Education Zone, kitted out with a channels catering for Certifications, Resources packed with discounts and deals, an area dedicated to Uni Students and the general channel.
+Find your peers!
+Get your universities involved!

 ###### Diffie The Tailess

 We are not sure either.
 [Diffie](https://discord.com/channels/687602309395382282/775704552854126614)  is a mystical [Dassie](https://en.wikipedia.org/wiki/Rock_hyrax) that has become our defacto mascot.
 Some say he has a Wifi antenna for a back left leg.

 ## What can I do?